Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 # Adding Coloring Logic To Your Solver

-Each time a row is selected, logic must be added to check the coloring of each grid cell.
+Each time a row is selected, logic must be added to check the coloring of each grid cell covered by the word being placed on the grid.
 This is accomplished by overriding the `AlgorithmXSolver` `_process_row_selection()` method to do the following:

 1. Update the coloring of any covered grid location.

 1. Redirect Algorithm X if any color violations have occurred.

 ```
     def _process_row_selection(self, row):